Managing our records

 - how you complied with guidance on dealing with the public

-Highways England records must be managed until their agreed retention period has expired.
+National Highways records must be managed until their agreed retention period has expired.

-Highways England will maintain a retention and disposal schedule which will be applied across all formats and systems.
+National Highways will maintain a retention and disposal schedule which will be applied across all formats and systems.
 Suppliers managing records on our behalf will also apply this schedule.

-If unsuitable for the National Archives, but of social interest, Highways England will offer them to local archives.
+If unsuitable for the National Archives, but of social interest, National Highways will offer them to local archives.

 All other records that have reached the end of their life will be destroyed: